project-numina/annotation-guidelines/Guidelines.md

     A formalization of a solution following these guidelines can be found in the folder `/AnnotationExamples/Solutions`

-4. Currently, we are able to compensate for 15 minutes per statement annotation and 1.5 hours per solution annotation.
+4. Currently, we are able to compensate for **15 minutes** per statement annotation and **90 minutes** per solution annotation.
 You are encouraged but certainly not expected to keep working on the annotations past these time-frames if that may result in better data quality collected.
 Please keep these time constraints in mind and budget your time efficiently, while working on the annotations.